-Pupils enrolled in special classes Staffing (teachers and SNAs) is the same as the special class resource allocation which exists during the school year eg. Pupils are enrolled in a special class for children with Autism: Pupil/Teacher ratio for these Summer programmes is 6:1 and two SNAs.
-Pupils with complex special educational needs and/or pupils at risk of educational disadvantage enrolled in mainstream classes Pupil Teacher ratio will be 12:1 and one SNA

-A combined group of pupils with special class placements and eligible pupils with complex special educational needs and/or those at risk of educational disadvantage who are in mainstream class placements

-Staffing (teachers and SNAs) are the same as the special class allocation which exists during the school year eg. Pupil has a place in a special class for children with Autism: Pupil/Teacher ratio for the Summer programme is 6:1 and two SNAs
+Students enrolled in special classes Staffing (teachers and SNAs) is the same as the special class resource allocation which exists during the school year (e.g. Students are enrolled in a special class for children with Autism: Student/Teacher ratio for these Summer programmes is 6:1 and two SNAs).
+Students with complex special educational needs and/or students at risk of educational disadvantage enrolled in mainstream classes Student Teacher ratio will be 12:1 and one SNA A combined group of students with special class placements and eligible students with complex special educational needs and/or those at risk of educational disadvantage who are in mainstream class placements Staffing (teachers and SNAs) are the same as the special class allocation which exists during the school year eg. Student has a place in a special class for children with Autism: Student/Teacher ratio for the Summer programme is 6:1 and two SNAs If more than six places are assigned to students with complex special educational needs the school may form additional group(s) by emailing the Department for approval to form additional group(s).